WolvenKit/WolvenKit/docs/contributing/pull-requests.md

 Pull requests addressing a small scope are faster and easier to review and ensure unrelated changes don't block each other.
 The impact of this scales with change size.

 **Functionality** <br>
 Pull requests or pull request stacks should contain complete changes that address the entire issue they are solving and should not introduce any new issues.
-If the changes in a pull request uncover or exadurate an exisitng issue it should be resolved as part of the pull request or pull request stack.
+If the changes in a pull request uncover or exaggerate an exisitng issue it should be resolved as part of the pull request or pull request stack.
 ::: info
 Exceptions can be made in coordination with the reviewer.
 :::